SOSP: Efficiently Capturing Global Correlations by Second-Order Structured Pruning: SOSP: Second-order structured pruning

-The absolute values prevent cancellations among the individual sensitivities $\lambda_1(s)$ and correlations $\theta_{s}^T H(\theta) \theta_{s'}$.
-While objectives other than $\lambda_2^I$ are equally possible in the method, including $\lambda_2$ and variants with the absolute values not pulled in fully, we found $\lambda_2^I$ to empirically perform best overall.
+The absolute values are to prevent cancellations among the individual sensitivities of the network loss to the removal of structures, i.e.\ the derivatives $\lambda_1(s)$, and individual correlations $\theta_{s}^T H(\theta) \theta_{s'}$.
+While objectives other than $\lambda_2^I$ are equally possible in the method, including $\lambda_2$ and variants with the absolute values not pulled in all the way, we found $\lambda_2^I$ to empirically perform best overall.

 Then, SOSP-I iteratively selects the structures to prune, based on the objective (\ref{eq:SOSP-I-objective}): Starting from an empty pruning mask $M=\{\}$, we iteratively add to $M$ the structure $s\notin M$ that minimizes the overall sensitivity $\lambda_2^I(M\cup\{s\})$.
 In practice, the algorithm pre-computes the matrix $Q\in{\mathbb R}^{S\times S}$,